There's lots of things to see and do in and around Inverness

 Take a trip to Chanonry Point on the Black Isle (just 15 miles north of Inverness).
 From the stony beach you can often spot dolphins just offshore in Rosemarkie Bay.
 The best time to go is about 1 to 2 hours after low tide when the tide is rising and the dolphins are chasing the fish.
 Check the local tide timetable before you go so you can maximise your chances.

-Alternatively you can take a boat trip from Inverness marina on the Dolphin Spirit with daily sailings to see the Moray Firth dolphins (online booking recommended).
+You can take a cruise from Inverness marina on the Dolphin Spirit boat or RIB to see the Moray Firth dolphins.
+Daily sailings (weather permitting) from April to October.
+Online booking recommended.

 From Cromarty on the Black Isle, you can also go out in a high speed 12-seater RIB with EcoVentures in the Cromarty Firth.
-Advance booking recommended.
+Online booking recommended.

 Clava Cairns (near Culloden Battlefield) - these ancient stone monuments are open at all times - free of charge.

-Brodie Castle - the grounds are open daily for free (but the castle itself is still closed).
-The Playful Garden for children (admission charge) including Scotlandís biggest bunny sculpture is open Wednesday to Sunday (closed Mondays and Tuesdays).
+Brodie Castle - the grounds are open daily for free.
+The castle is open daily from May to August, and open weekends in March, and from Wednesday to Sunday in April, September and October.
+The Playful Garden for children (separate admission charge) includes Scotland's biggest bunny sculpture.
 Cafe, gift shop and toilets.
 National Trust for Scotland.

-Fort George and The Highlanders' Museum will be re-opening on 11 September 2020.
-It will be open daily (10am to 4pm) until the end of September, with winter opening times to be confirmed.
-Pre-booking tickets is essential.
+Fort George and The Highlanders' Museum at Ardesier.
+Pre-booking tickets is recommended.
 This garrison fortress (12 miles from Inverness) overlooks the Moray Firth and was built for the English army after the Battle of Culloden.
 Historic Scotland.
+Open daily.

-Urquhart Castle - open daily (pre-booking required).
+Urquhart Castle (open daily with pre-booking recommended).
 Historic Scotland.

-Jacobite Cruises - boat trips on Loch Ness every day (online booking recommended).
+Jacobite Cruises - boat trips on Loch Ness (online booking recommended).
 Departures from Dochgarroch Loch (5 miles from Inverness) and the Clansman harbour (9 miles from Inverness).

-Loch Ness Cruises on the Nessie Hunter from Drumnadrochit - from 1st August.
-Pre-booking recommended.
+Loch Ness Cruises on the Nessie Hunter from Drumnadrochit.

-The Highland Wildlife Park is open daily from 10am to 5pm but you must pre-book your tickets in advance.
-Set in the Cairngorms National Park, the Highland Wildlife Park has a wide range of animals from native species like the Scottish Wildcat to more exotic creatures such as Amur Tigers, Japanese macaques, Red pandas and Snow Leopards, plus bison, wolves, reindeer, camels, wolverines, yaks and many more.
-Be sure to check out the Polar Bears!
-Hamish the young polar bear will be leaving at the end of October.
+Set in the Cairngorms National Park, the Highland Wildlife Park has a wide range of animals from native species like the Scottish Wildcat to more exotic creatures such as Amur Tigers, Japanese macaques, polar bear, Red pandas and Snow Leopards, plus bison, wolves, reindeer, camels, wolverines, yaks and many more.
 You can drive around the main reserve and explore the rest on foot.
+The park is about 40 miles south of Inverness, just off the main A9 road.
+Open daily (except Christmas).

 If you've got kids, then Landmark Forest Adventure Park is the place for you.